rkuma183/wilsonmar.github.io/evangelist/index.md

 Who looks into these at your organization?

-   * Tradtional marketing focuses only on the initial attention. by identifying the total market still needs to be defined.
+   * Traditional marketing focuses only on the initial attention. by identifying the total market still needs to be defined.

    * Traditional sales focuses only on getting customers to sign.